naresh7991/DockerUI/README.md

       4. sh -c:  this is combine as any thing after dockerImage is consider as command for docker container.
 So here i am running open sh and run command npm ci  and npm run dev -- --host. (mention --host might not required i added so it will enable the port)
       (Note: this react project requires node version > 20 image.
 So that why mentioning node:22-alpine)

-## ADDED github action with self-hosted runner
+## Added github action with self-hosted runner
       In this repo I also testing how we can use github action with self hosted runner to deploy in in .github\workflows a main.yml file added, which contain github action